7Block Labs

 Read path, fraud/validity proofs, and blob archival

-• On‑chain verification: rollup inbox contracts use the point‑evaluation precompile (0x0A) to check KZG proofs against versioned hashes that your L2 emitted.
-ZK rollups like zkSync already chunk batches into multiple blobs and verify per‑blob proofs in their L1 contracts. (eips.ethereum.org)
+• On-chain verification: To make sure your rollup inbox contracts are doing their job, you’ll want to tap into the point-evaluation precompile (0x0A) to validate those KZG proofs against the versioned hashes generated by your L2.
+ZK rollups like zkSync are already ahead of the game, splitting batches into various blobs and checking each one’s proofs directly in their L1 contracts.
+Want to learn more?
+Check it out here.

 API surface: what your SDK should expose